denoland/demo-styles/Readme.md

-# Deno Examples
+# Deno Examples styles

-A collection of Deno examples and a set of common styles for them to use

-## Structure

-- `/examples` - A collection of examples to explore and clone individually
-- `/example-styles` - A set of CSS and assets served centrally at https://styles.deno.net for any examples to use.
+Simple, Deno-branded styles for use in demos and examples.

+## Get your own copy to explore

+You can clone these resources into a repo of your own, and use it to set up a new application hosted on Deno Deploy in a few clicks